ivolkov-qase/clone-run/README.md

 2. [specify-run.yml](./.github/workflows/specify-run.yml): You can specify the `source` and `target` run ids manually, while starting the workflow.
 3. [trigger-from-qase.yml](./.github/workflows/trigger-from-qase.yml): Same as [1] – it assumes the latest run ids for both the projects, but this workflow can be triggered directly from Qase.

+All three workflows upload the test cases' mapping to the GitHub Action run, and also print the respones and payload of all requests to Stdout.

 > When starting the third workflow from Qase, make sure to NOT trigger the workflow from either the `source` or `target` project.

 <br>